CauttoMorgane/MangaDoc/README.md

 </p>

 ## Pre-requirements
-You will need Docker to build the application, find more informations on [the docker installation documentation](https://docs.docker.com/install/)
+If you will need Docker to build the application, find more informations on [the docker installation documentation](https://docs.docker.com/install/)

 ## Contributing
 To contribute :